lobsang/medialib-server/README.md

 code following the node.js paradigm.
 * To gather some experience with developing a modern web application.

-I will also try to document decisions and noteworthy insights within my [musings](dev/musings.md).
+I will also try to document decisions and noteworthy insights within my [musings][mu].

 ### Central Concepts ###